Corn kernel: Tip cap

-The tip cap is the attachment point of the kernel to the corn cob, where the nutrient and water flow, and this is the only part that not covered by the pericarp.
+The tip cap is the attachment point of the kernel to the corn cob, where the nutrient and water flow, and this is the only part that is not covered by the pericarp.
 It contains fiber.

 Use

 Corn kernels have a number of uses, including food, biofuel, and bioplastics.

 Food

 Corn is a popular food throughout the world in many forms.
 It is used in breakfast cereals in the Western world (as corn flakes) and it is a grain that can be eaten raw off the cob, although it is usually preferred cooked.
 It may be fed to animals or humans.
 In the United States, for economic reasons such as government subsidies, corn is the basis of many products, in the form of high fructose corn syrup, in favor of cane sugar.
 A genetic variant that accumulates more sugar and less starch in the ear is consumed as a vegetable and is called sweet corn.

 When ground into flour, maize yields more flour, with much less bran, than wheat does.
 It lacks the protein gluten of wheat and, therefore, makes baked goods with poor rising capability.

 It is also used in popcorn, a common snack in the US.